-- 1. When a public officer is a party to an action in his official capacity and during its pendency dies, resigns, or otherwise ceases to hold office, the action does not abate and his successor is automatically substituted as a party.
+1. When a public officer is a party to an action in his official capacity and during its pendency dies, resigns, or otherwise ceases to hold office, the action does not abate and his successor is automatically substituted as a party.
 Proceedings following the substitution shall be in the name of the substituted party, but any misnomer not affecting the substantial rights of the parties shall be disregarded.
-An order of substitution may be entered at any time, but the omission to enter such an offer shall not affect the substitution. - 2.
-When a public officer sues or is sued in his official capacity he may be described as a party by his official title rather than by name but the court may require his name to be added.
+An order of substitution may be entered at any time, but the omission to enter such an offer shall not affect the substitution.

+2. When a public officer sues or is sued in his official capacity he may be described as a party by his official title rather than by name but the court may require his name to be added.
-Chapter 8.
-Reserved.

-Chapter 9.
-Reserved.

 Chapter 10.
 Evidence.

 Section 421.
 Modes of Taking Testimony.

 The testimony of witnesses is taken in three modes:

 First.
 By affidavits.

 Second.
 By deposition.

 Third.
 By oral examination.

 Section 422.
 Affidavit defined.

 An affidavit is a written declaration, under oath, made without notice to the adverse party.

-Section 423.
-Reserved.

-Section 424.
-Reserved.

-Section 425.
-Reserved.

 Section 426.
 Statement under Penalty of Perjury.

-Whenever, under any law of the Choctaw Nation or under any pursuant to the law of the Choctaw Nation, any matter is requevidenced, established, or proved by the sworn statement, de oath, or affidavit, in writing of the person making the same (or of office, or an oath required to be taken before a specified of the matter may with like force and effect be supported, evident unsworn statement in writing of the person made and signed forth the date and place of execution and that it is made under the statement under penalty of perjury may be substantially in claration, verification, certificate, ther than a deposition, or any oath fficial other than a notary public), aced, established, or proved by the d under penalty of perjury setting r the laws of the Choctaw Nation.
+Whenever, under any law of the Choctaw Nation or under any rule, order, or requirement made pursuant to the law of the Choctaw Nation, any matter is required or permitted to be supported, evidenced, established, or proved by the sworn statement, declaration, verification, certificate, oath, or affidavit, in writing of the person making the same (other than a deposition, or any oath of office, or an oath required to be taken before a specified official other than a notary public), the matter may with like force and effect be supported, evidenced, established, or proved by the unsworn statement in writing of the person made and signed under penalty of perjury setting forth the date and place of execution and that it is made under the laws of the Choctaw Nation.
+The statement under penalty of perjury may be substantially in the following form:

-"I state under penalty of perjury under the laws of the Choc foregoing is true and correct. taw Nation of Oklahoma that the
+"I state under penalty of perjury under the laws of the Choctaw Nation of Oklahoma that the foregoing is true and correct.

-(Date and Place) (Sign nature)"
+(Date and Place)

+(Signature)"